digiwhite1980/snmpd/README.md

 This is a patched net-snmpd-5.7.3d daemon which can be used to enable SNMP monitoring on CoreOS.
 Within CoreOS it is not possible to execute a volume mount on /proc.
 In order to achieve this, the sourcode has been patched to use /host_proc.
 By executing a volume mount on /host_proc, SNMP is able to use the standard MIBS which collect metrics from the guest CoreOS system.

 # Applied patch
 The applied patch is rather simple but effective.
-The code is executed through a shell script calles "apply_patch.sh".
+The code is executed through a shell script called "apply_patch.sh".

 ```shell
 #!/bin/bash